Spagettileg/virtual-cookboox/README.md

 •	User has a mandatory requirement to complete the registration & authentication form when clicking on the sites url address

-•	Data entry requirements include firstname, lastname, email, phone number, birthday, username and password.
+•	Register & Login data entry requirements include username and password.
 Where appropriate, data entry governance exists in the form of required attributes meaning all requests for data must be completed prior to access the full Virtual Cookbook website

-•	The process to register is controlled by previous, next & submit buttons
+•	All usernames and passwords will be unique to avoid unauthorised access to third party recipes

+•	Logged in users will have access to their own recipes with full rights to create, edit and delete recipes

 ### Feature 2 - Navbar brand logo